TritonDataCenter/rfd/rfd/0036/README.md

 This RFD is mostly concerned with what users can do with Mariposa, not how those features are implemented.
 Work to define an implementation has begun in additional RFDs, which propose the following components:

-- [Projects service](https://github.com/joyent/rfd/blob/master/rfd/0079/README.md), which is where [projects](https://github.com/joyent/rfd/blob/master/rfd/0036/project.md) and their attached [services](https://github.com/joyent/rfd/blob/master/rfd/0036/service.md) and [metadata](https://github.com/joyent/rfd/blob/master/rfd/0036/meta.md) are managed
+- [Projects API](https://github.com/joyent/rfd/blob/master/rfd/0079/README.md), which is where [projects](https://github.com/joyent/rfd/blob/master/rfd/0036/project.md) and their attached [services](https://github.com/joyent/rfd/blob/master/rfd/0036/service.md) and [metadata](https://github.com/joyent/rfd/blob/master/rfd/0036/meta.md) are managed
-- [Convergence service](https://github.com/joyent/rfd/blob/master/rfd/0080/README.md), which is responsible for watching the actual state of the project and its services, comparing that to the goal state, developing a plan to reconcile those differences, and maintaining a queue of reconciliation plans currently being executed.
+- [ProjectsConvergence API](https://github.com/joyent/rfd/blob/master/rfd/0080/README.md), which is responsible for watching the actual state of the project and its services, comparing that to the goal state, developing a plan to reconcile those differences, and maintaining a queue of reconciliation plans currently being executed.
-- [Healthcheck agent](https://github.com/joyent/rfd/blob/master/rfd/0081/README.md), which is responsible for executing health checks defined for each service in the project and reporting any failures to the Convergence service.
+- [ServicesHealth agent](https://github.com/joyent/rfd/blob/master/rfd/0081/README.md), which is responsible for executing health checks defined for each service in the project and reporting any failures to the Convergence service.

 Those components are intended to be private services and agents within Triton, exposed via CloudAPI: